 My goal is to help you with some of your own planning perils.
 Okay, I make it sound dramatic, but planning a wedding can be stressful, or it can be a lot of fun!
 It is inevitable that you and your partner will go through ups and downs and if I can pass along my knowledge of having planned my own wedding, then I have done my job.

-Firstly, to get you started, be sure to bookmark Love & Lavender’s Wedding Resource Section.
-As a wedding blogger, wedding planner and previous bride myself, I have used a lot of planning related tools.
+To get you started, be sure to bookmark Love & Lavender’s Wedding Resource Section.
+As a wedding blogger, wedding planner, and previous bride myself, I have used a lot of planning related tools.
 There a loads of them out there, some of which are amazing and others not so much.

-To try to help you separate the good from the not-so-good, we’ve curated a list of companies, tools, links and resources that we strongly recommend to couples planning their big day.
+We’ve curated a list of companies, tools, links, and resources that we strongly recommend to couples planning their big day.

 Free 12 Month Wedding Planning Checklist

 Are you ready to get started?
 Here is the in-depth checklist of the good, the bad, the I don’t want to but have to, and personal tid-bits that will help smooth out the process and get you thinking of things you might not have otherwise thought about.